CPSC-449-Projects/project4/CPSC-449-Project4/README.txt

 will have a username, a bio, an email address, and a password.
 Each post that a user creates will have an id, the author's username, the text (content) of the post, and a timestamp.

-- There are three new microservices added in this project, one for 'like', one for 'poll', and one for 'service_registry'.
+- There are three new microservices added in Project 3, one for 'like', one for 'poll', and one for 'service_registry'.
 By using the 'like' services, users can like posts, view number of likes of a specfic post, get the list of posts that they like, and see the top 5 popular posts that were liked by users.
 By using the 'poll' services, users can create a poll, vote a specific poll once, and view the result of polls even though they do not vote.
 With the 'service_registry', each service instance